tee-ar-ex/trx-python/README.md

 ##### Groups
 Groups are tables of indices that allow sparse & overlapping representation (clusters, connectomics, bundles).
 - All indices must be 0 < id < NB_STREAMLINES
-- Recommended uint32 (as long as streamlines count is below 4 294 967 295)
+- Datatype should be uint32
 - Allow to get a predefined streamlines subset from the memmaps efficiently
 - Variables in sizes